10 Essential Government Regulations on Business You must never ignore

 8. Licensing & Permits

-Depending on industry and location, a business must comply with federal, state or local small business licenses, permits or certificates.
+Depending on industry and location, a business must comply with federal, state or local business licenses, permits or certificates.

 For instance, a business selling tobacco or alcohol must renew their sales permits regularly, considering those products are strictly regulated.